raghavam/d-sparq/README.md

 1. Run this on each node of the cluster.
 Use ```java -Xms12g -Xmx12g -cp dist/d-sparq.jar dsparq.query.opt.ThreadedQueryExecutor2 <query_file> <number_of_times_to_run>```.
 The input query file should contain only one query.
 Query should be written without using any line breaks.
+SP2 benchmark tool is used to generate data and the modified queries are also provided.
+Since only basic graph patterns are supported, some of the queries from SP2 are modified.
 2. For running queries in RDF-3X, use ```time bin/rdf3xquery rdfdb <query_file>```.